 Each of these are at least partially expendable and in limited supply.
 This is especially true of the “time” component.
 They are all important to the sales rep as critical success factors in closing deals.
 Like a three-legged stool, no single element can support a successful outcome; all three are necessary to achieve success.

-They can spend some time looking for answers to specific questions posed by their prospects related to product and possible mitigation of the pains driving the engagement.
-Some of this time may have to be borrowed from normal business hours if it involves talking to product experts or other specialists.
+They spend time looking for answers to specific questions posed by prospects and consider how their products can mitigate their customers’ pain points.
+Some of this work may be done after normal business hours if it involves talking to product experts or other specialists.

 Additional after-hours effort is frequently required for putting together quotations and formal proposals for sales customers and prospects.
 This may involve bringing together product collateral, user stories, pricing and contractual terms, bills of material (BOMs) and other details designed to present a final, all-inclusive selling instrument to the prospect.